 Does student debt contribute to high turnover for new teachers?

 When adjusting for inflation, average total student loan debt has increased by 49% over the past decade.
 Rising student debt is squeezing young teachers and this may be causing them to quit teaching.
-The share of public school teachers leaving the profession each year has increased by 50% since 1992.
+The share of public school teachers leaving the profession each year has since 1992.
 And newer teachers are more than twice as likely to leave teaching as those that have taught for more than 10 years.

 Recent cuts to state and local budgets have accelerated this trend—there are now over 300,000 fewer teachers than there were in 2008.
 Students pay the price through rising class sizes and high attrition—student debt may be leaving a legacy of diminished performance in schools across the country.